 Classic FreeCell is played with one 52-card deck of standard playing cards.
 It's a modification of the solitaire game called Baker's Game.
 The only real difference is that in FreeCell, they are built by alternate (red and black) colors, while in Baker's Game cards are built by suit.

-Almost all FreeCell games are winnable, a rare example of a deal that is considered to be unsolvable is deal number 11982 from Windows 95's version of FreeCell, you can play this deal from the top menu (choose "Numbered Deals").
+Almost all FreeCell games are winnable.
+A rare example of a deal that is considered to be unsolvable is deal number 11982 from Windows 95's version of FreeCell.
+You can play this deal from the top menu (choose "Numbered Deals").

-Paul Alfille is credited with the invented of FreeCell.
+Paul Alfille is credited with the invention of FreeCell.
 Working at the University of Illinois, he programmed the first computerized version of the game in 1978.
 Originally, the game had several different variants.
 The most popular version played today is the Classic version.

-To begin a game, all 52 cards are dealt face-up into the 8 columns in the tableau.
+When the game starts, all 52 cards are dealt face-up into the 8 columns in the tableau.
 In the first 4 columns, piles of 7 cards are dealt, and in the remaining 4 columns, piles of 6 cards are dealt.

-When moving a card from a free cell to the tableau, it can only be placed either into a vacant column or onto the lowermost card in a pile that is its next-in-rank and of the opposite (red or black) color.
+When moving a card from a free cell to the tableau, it can only be placed either into a vacant column or onto the lowermost card in a pile that is next-in-rank and of the opposite (red or black) color.
 For example, the Four of Spades might be moved from a free cell onto either the Five of Hearts or the Five of Diamonds at the bottom of a pile.
 Note that since the King possesses the highest rank, it cannot be moved from a free cell onto a pile.

 A card may also be moved either from a free cell or the bottom of a pile to the foundation, providing that it is an Ace, which begins a suit build, or the next in rank for a suit, which extends a build.
-It's also possible to move a card from the foundation either to a free cell or the tableau.
+It's also possible to move a card from the foundation to a free cell or the tableau.

 An ordered sequence consists of consecutive cards in a pile that are both in-rank and with alternating colors, with the lowest rank being at the bottom.
 For example, from the bottom up, the Two of Diamonds, the Three of Clubs, and the Four of Hearts constitutes a 3-card ordered sequence.